 I always think of the movie Crazy Stupid Love when I think of this.
 There is one quote in the film where Ryan Gosling’s character tells the Dad in the movie Steve Carell.
 You are better than the GAP!
 It hits the spot right on.

 Like Ryan Gosling in the movie I set out on getting my husband a new wardrobe introducing some Scandi cool.
-However unlike Ryan Gosling my mission was not so successful.
+However unlike Ryan Gosling my mission wasn’t so successful.
 Shopping is a pain, it’s such an old fashioned way of acquiring things.
 Modern life should be better than this.

 The few times we ventured out together we ended up having an argument and most often left empty handed searching for the closest bar.
 Seriously who finds their way in these department stores?
 I feel overwhelmed just by entering them and I love clothes.

-So this is why I started Dappad.
 There had to be a more pleasurable shopping experience that you could enjoy, and end up looking like the best version of your self.
 Previously stylists were only available for Presidents of countries and Hollywood celebrity.
 With the Dappad model any man that wants to look the part but realises he has better things to do then shopping can do it.
-And don’t forget there is a real joy in dressing well.

 So what do you say?
 Ready to look the part put your feet up and we do the heavy lifting.